UN Biodiversity Summits

 How Bad is the Biodiversity Crisis?

-Since the arrival of humans, plant and animal species are dying off in numbers 1,000 times higher than the natural rate.
+Since the beginning of industrialisation, plant and animal species have been dying off in numbers 1,000 times higher than the natural rate.
 Many scientists are now warning of a sixth mass extinction if significant action is not taken soon.

 64% of the Earths rainforests are now gone.
 2,400 trees are being cut down every minute.
 Species of plants, animals, and birds are being lost at a rate of 100 a day.
 20,000 African elephants are killed by poachers and the illegal wildlife trade every year.
-There are currently 30,178 species of the IUCN endangered red list.
+Over 30,000 species are currently on the IUCN endangered red list.

-The encouraging outcomes of this summit finally recognise the importance of preserving our natural world.
-If the funding is secured, used effectively, and all nations commit to their pledges, we believe this could be the breakthrough that nature has been waiting for.
+These summits finally recognise the importance of preserving our natural world.
+If funding can be secured, used effectively, and all nations commit to their pledges, this could be the breakthrough that nature has been waiting for.

 We have seen endangered animals come back from the brink, barren lands rewilded, and concrete jungles transformed into green havens.
 It can be done.

-On the other hand, COP15 received a noticeable lack of media attention, political leadership, and involvement from celebrity activists who are normally outspoken, and raise the profile of such events.
-This nature COP seemed to play second fiddle to the UN climate change summits, most recently the COP27 in Sharm El Sheikh.
+On the other hand, the biodiversity COPs receive a noticeable lack of media attention, political leadership, and involvement from celebrity activists who are normally outspoken, and raise the profile of such events.
+The nature COP seems to play second fiddle to the UN climate change summits.

 We cannot solve the climate crisis, without also solving our nature crisis.
 The two go hand in hand.
 We must work together to ensure that both issues are addressed with equal importance and urgency.